beejjorgensen/bgnet/src/bgnet.md

-I put some handy macros up there at the top for packing and unpacking 32-bit (probably a `float`) and 64-bit (probably a `double`) numbers, but the `pack754()` function could be called directly and told to encode `bits`-worth of data (`expbits` of which are reserved for the normalized number's exponent.)
+I put some handy macros up there at the top for packing and unpacking 32-bit (probably a `float`) and 64-bit (probably a `double`) numbers, but the `pack754()` function could be called directly and told to encode `bits`-worth of data (`expbits` of which are reserved for the normalized number's exponent).

 Here's sample usage: